oomarmostafaa/oomarmostafaa/README.md

 </h2>

 <h3 align="center">
-Backend Engineer | Node.js & NestJS
+Backend Developer
 </h3>
 </br>

 <h4> ( Summary ) </h4>
-Backend Engineer specialized in Node.js, NestJS, and TypeScript.
+Backend Developer specialized in Node.js, NestJS, and TypeScript.
 Experienced in building scalable RESTful/GraphQL APIs, real-time systems with Socket.io and Redis, and database optimization.
 Skilled in MVC, Clean Architecture, and system security.
 Also proficient in Flutter for cross-platform mobile apps.

 ---